Objectives

 Our team of observers saw several challenges to the electoral process, once again these focused around the challenge of family voting, where more than one person attempts to vote together in a polling booth.
 Our team saw family voting in 20% of all the polling stations and in each area in the following percentage of polling stations:

-As can be seen ‘family voting’ is a persistent challenge that Democracy Volunteers see whenever we observe.
-As well as reading the report you can listen to John Ault and Harry Busz talking to Juliana and Tom on the Election Observer podcast.
-You can also download the report below.
+As can be seen family voting is a persistent challenge that Democracy Volunteers see whenever we observe.
+Read the full report below.